Rob Chapman

 He has been a regular contributor to Mojo, Uncut and The Times, as well as a broadcaster with the BBC national network.
 He is the author of Album Covers From The Vinyl Junkyard and Selling The Sixties: The Pirates And Pop Music Radio, which was included in the Guardian’s top ten music books of the year in 1992.

 He was singer and lyricist with the Bristol-based post-punk band Glaxo Babies.
 John Peel was a keen supporter of the band and two compilations of their output, Dreams Interrupted and The Porlock Factor, have recently been released.
 Chapman is currently a Senior Lecturer in Music Journalism at the University of Huddersfield.
-He lives in Manchester and is working on a biography of the late Syd Barrett.
+He lives in Manchester.

 Dusk Music costs £8.99 and will be published in April 2008.
 ISBN: 978-1-873226-95-7